telerik/ajax-docs/api/server/Telerik.Web.UI/GridAttachmentColumn.md

             available for that column.
 For more information see enumaration.

-###  AutoPostBackOnFilter `Boolean`

-Gets or sets a value indicating whether the grid should automatically postback,
-            when the value in the filter text-box changes, and the the focus moves to another element.

-###  FilterImageToolTip `String`

-Gets or sets the filter image tool tip.

-###  FilterControlToolTip `String`

-Gets or sets the filter control ToolTip property value.

-###  FilterImageUrl `String`

-Gets or sets a string representing the URL to the image used in the filtering
-            box.

-###  SortAscImageUrl `String`

-Gets or sets a string representing the URL to the image used for sorting in
-            ascending mode.

-###  SortDescImageUrl `String`

-Gets or sets a string representing the URL to the image used for sorting in
-            descending mode.

-###  DataTypeName `String`

-Gets the string representation of the DataType property of the
-            column, needed for the client-side grid instance.

-###  ListOfFilterValues `String[]`

-Access the valus passed from the ListBox used for CheckList in the filter.

 ###  FilterTemplate `ITemplate`

 Gets or sets the template, which will be rendered in the filter item cell of the column.

-###  RowSpan `Int32`

-For internal use.
-Gets or sets the row span of the grid column.

 ###  FooterStyle `TableItemStyle`